₹78.4

 About Corsonate 1% Cream

-Corsonate 1% Cream belongs to a class of drugs called corticosteroids used to provide relief from swelling, redness, itching, dryness, inflammation and discomfort of certain skin conditions such as dermatitis (itchy, swelling of the skin), eczema (itchy, cracked, swollen or rough skin) and insect bite reactions.
-The swelling of the skin occurs when an allergic reaction or skin irritation releases several substances in the skin that widens blood vessels and cause itching, redness, pain, and swelling in the irritated area.
+Corsonate 1% Cream is used to provide relief from swelling, redness, itching, dryness, inflammation, and discomfort of certain skin conditions such as dermatitis (itchy swelling of the skin), eczema (itchy, cracked, swollen or rough skin) and insect bite reactions.

-Corsonate 1% Cream contains Hydrocortisone, a steroid that works by acting inside skin cells and inhibiting the production of certain chemical messengers in the body that cause redness, itching, and swelling.
-When the skin reacts to any type of allergens, such chemicals are released normally.
+Corsonate 1% Cream contains hydrocortisone, which acts within skin cells to inhibit the production of certain chemical messengers that cause redness, itching, and swelling.

-Use Corsonate 1% Cream as prescribed.
-You are advised to use Corsonate 1% Cream for as long as your doctor has prescribed it based on your medical condition.
-Corsonate 1% Cream is usually safe when used in the correct amount for the prescribed time.
+Use Corsonate 1% Cream as advised by your doctor.
 Some people may experience burning or stinging sensations at the site of application.
-These side effects of Corsonate 1% Cream do not require medical attention and gradually resolve over time.
-However, if the side effects persist or worsen, please consult your doctor.
+These side effects do not require medical attention and gradually resolve over time.

-If you are allergic to Hydrocortisone or any other medicines, please tell your doctor.
-If you are pregnant or a nursing mother, it is advised to consult a doctor before using Corsonate 1% Cream.
-Do not use Corsonate 1% Cream in more than prescribed doses, or on a large area of skin for a prolonged time as it may cause adverse effects.
-Do not wrap or cover the treated area with a bandage unless advised by your doctor.
-Avoid smoking or going near naked flames as the fabric (bedding, clothing, dressings) that is in contact with Corsonate 1% Cream catches fire and burns easily.
+If you are allergic to Corsonate 1% Cream or any other medicines, please tell your doctor.
+If you are pregnant or breastfeeding, it is advisable to consult a physician before using Corsonate 1% Cream.
+Do not use Corsonate 1% Cream in more than prescribed doses or on a large area of skin for a prolonged time, as it may cause adverse effects.

 Uses of Corsonate 1% Cream

-Treatment of Swelling, redness, and itching caused by certain skin problems such as dermatitis, eczema and insect bite reactions
+Corsonate 1% Cream is used in the treatment of swelling, redness, and itching caused by certain skin problems such as dermatitis, eczema and insect bite reactions.
+The detailed uses of Corsonate 1% Cream are as follows:

 Directions for Use